Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Future Directions and Challenges

 Addressing the heterogeneity within SAGSIN is a key objective for GOST, but it is also one of the greatest challenges hindering its transition from proof-of-concept to large-scale deployment.
 Beyond the challenges of hardware and data heterogeneity, GOST must also confront the fragmentation of protocol stacks across different SAGSIN segments.

 The space segment has long been dominated by standardization bodies such as the Consultative Committee for Space Data Systems (CCSDS).
 Its Space Communications Protocol Specifications (SCPS), including SCPS-TP and SCPS-FP, are widely adopted.
 Meanwhile, the primary network protocols in the air segment are derived from Mobile Ad-hoc Networks (MANETs) and Vehicular Ad-hoc Networks (VANETs).
 Commonly used routing protocols include ad-hoc on-demand distance vector (AODV) and destination-sequenced distance vector (DSDV).
 Furthermore, the ground segment is primarily built around the TCP/IP protocol suite.
-These protocols differ significantly in their characteristics, objectives, and the organizations that govern them.
-In SAGSIN, end-to-end data flows traversing the space, air, and ground segments must undergo multiple protocol domain conversions.

 However, this heterogeneity is not a flaw to be eliminated.
 It is the inevitable result of each network segment being optimized for its unique operational environment.
 Attempting to unify the entire network with a single protocol or technology stack would lead to performance compromises and reduced efficiency.
 Therefore, the primary focus for the future development of GOST in SAGSIN should shift from unifying low-level protocols toward designing solutions for upper-level semantic fusion and goal-oriented intelligent collaboration.